-While topless driving can be an all-year-round pursuit, most owners tend to reserve it for the summer months when the sun is out and the risk of rain is (marginally, if last year is anything to go by) lower.
+While topless driving can be an all-year-round pursuit, most owners tend to reserve it for the summer months when the sun is out and the risk of rain is (marginally, if past years are anything to go by) lower.

 The benefits of drop-top motoring are many: a panoramic 360° view comes as standard; you get a truly multi-sensory experience (smelling the rain before it arrives is a rite of passage!); and the higher noise levels make in-car arguments almost impossible…

 Here’s our guide to enjoying your convertible in the summer - plus some bonus tips to let you enjoy it even in sub-zero temperatures!